Pfc. Maurice E. Lustig

 | Pfc.
 Maurice E. Lustig was born

-on June 13, 1920, in Janesville, Wisconsin, and
+on June 13, 1920, in Janesville, Wisconsin, to

-class of Janesville High
+class of Janesville High School.
+He was

-Maurice was given a ten day furlough and went home to say his goodbyes.
+Morris was given a ten day furlough and went home to say his goodbyes.
 At the end of his furlough, his family took him to the train station.
 As he prepared to leave for Camp Polk, his little sister, Phyllis, hid behind her mother.
 She did this because she didn't want him to see her cry.

-Maurice returned to Camp Polk and helped prepare
+Morris returned to Camp Polk and helped prepare

 the company's equipment for shipment to the west

 coast.
-The battalion
+The company

 traveled by train to San

-McDowell on Angel Island.
+ferried to Ft.
+McDowell on Angel

-On the island, they received
+Island.
+On the island,

-the battalion who were found
+the battalion who were found to

 have treatable medical

 conditions remained behind on